 UNC-Chapel Hill Boot Camps

 Applicants do not need programming experience to enroll, but once admitted, all students will complete a pre-course tutorial.
 As the programs are part-time, UNC-Chapel Hill Boot Camps are designed for working professionals and students who are actively pursuing a career change, advancement or are looking to gain a new skill set.

 Students will benefit from a wide range of career services to be positioned for success through graduation and beyond.
-Services include portfolio reviews, resume and social media profile support, high-impact career events, workshops, mock interviews, and one-on-one career coaching.
+Services include portfolio reviews, resume and social media profile support, high-impact career events, workshops, mock interviews, and 1:1 career coaching.
 Students will also have access to a network of boot camp employer partners.
-Graduates will receive a Certificate of Completion from the William and Ida Friday Center for Continuing Education at UNC-Chapel Hill and will have a portfolio of projects demonstrating a working knowledge of web development or data analytics.
+Upon program completion, learners will receive a Certificate of Completion from the William and Ida Friday Center for Continuing Education at UNC-Chapel Hill and will have a portfolio of projects to demonstrate their mastery of the topics covered throughout their boot camp.

 UNC-Chapel Hill Boot Camps are powered by Trilogy Education Services, a 2U, Inc. brand.